Next intakeFebruary, July

 Next intakeNot applicable

-During this course, you’ll learn how to use surveying technologies and software to capture, process and present electronic data, and gain practical experience with industry-standard equipment.
+During the Certificate IV in Surveying, you’ll learn how to use surveying technologies and software to capture, process and present electronic data, and gain practical experience with industry-standard equipment.
 You will learn how to collect and interpret spatial data in various forms and operate surveying equipment.

 You’ll become experienced in the field and be able to organise surveying field services, conduct field surveying operations, and operate surveying equipment.
 You’ll also learn how to produce computer-aided drawings and prepare and present Geographic Information System (GIS) data.